IBM-Cloud/docs/services/ContinuousDelivery/toolchains_integrations.md

 For more information, see [GitHub ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/devops/method/content/code/tool_github/){: new_window} and [GitHub Issues ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/devops/method/content/think/tool_github_issues/){: new_window}.

-## Configuring GitHub Enterprise on Bluemix Dedicated
+## Configuring GitHub Enterprise and Issues on Bluemix Dedicated
 {: #configghe}

  **Note:** These instructions apply to {{site.data.keyword.Bluemix_notm}} Dedicated for {{site.data.keyword.ghe_short}}.
 If you are using your own managed version of {{site.data.keyword.ghe_short}}, some steps might differ depending on your internal procedures.